-In each of weeks 2-7 you will be assigned an exercise through which you will have the opportunity to practice the techniques we have gone over in class.
-These will be done as group projects and will receive a group grade.
+In each of weeks 2-6 you will be assigned an exercise through which you will have the opportunity to practice the techniques we have gone over in class.
+These will be done as group projects and will receive a group grade (all group members will receive the same grade).
 I invite anonymous feedback from everyone about group members, so anyone not contributing fully to the group may be penalized.
 However, note that members of the class may come with various levels of skills and preparation.
-As such, if you are a relatively strong student look at the group work as not only an opportunity to practice for yourself, but also as an opportunity to practice teaching others the skills you have.
-Conversely, if you feel that a concept is difficult or doesn't make sense, it is incumbent upon you to ask for assistance and extra explanation from the instructor, your peers or both.
+As such, if you are a relatively strong student in one particular area look at the group work as not only an opportunity to practice for yourself, but also as an opportunity to practice teaching others the skills you have.
+Conversely, if you feel that a concept is difficult or doesn't make sense, it is incumbent upon you to ask for assistance and extra explanation from the instructor, your peers, or both.